Why I Do What I Do: My Mission

 It got to a point where anything that happened in my life was relevant to my curiosity in natural medicine and naturopathic education, and was an opportunity to practice what I'd been learning.
 I took every chance I could.

 After all this, and still to this day, although I'm accomplished as an herbalist and acupuncturist and manual-therapist, I identify first and foremost with homeopathy.
 As a system of medicine homeopathy stands alone, and it is the most powerful and transformative modalities I've ever seen.

 I use energy devices.
 I believe that the cellular biofield can be recharged and reprinted, energy delivered to the system, and the informational field corrected with a number of energetic approaches.
-I also use LIGHT, FREQUENCY SPECIFIC MICROCURRENT, SCALAR BIOFEEDBACK, OZONE (energized oxygen gas), RIFE, and probably something I'm forgetting to list.
+I also use LIGHT, FREQUENCY SPECIFIC MICROCURRENT (SCENAR), SCALAR BIOFEEDBACK (CYBERSCAN), OZONE (energized oxygen gas), HHO (Hydrogen), RIFE, and probably something I'm forgetting to list.
 Although you we don't need "power" to use homeopathy, it is fundamentally energy medicine as well.

 Extracurricular: What Keeps Me "Well-Rounded."

-- Our two pups: Franky came into our lives a little more than three years ago, and Marley six months later.
-They're just what we asked for, and what we'd envisioned!
+- My two pups: Franky came into my lives a little more than three years ago, and Marley six months later.
+They're just what I asked for, and what I'd envisioned!
 Two aussie-catahoula rescue pups from the swamps of Arkansas/Louisiana.